bcoles/kasld/tests/vm/README.md

 tests/vm/run spec-table               # only the speculative-narrowing table tests/vm/run spec-table --with-timing # ...also listing timing/side-channel rows
-tests/vm/run aarch64-alpine-6.12 capture # build a truth-bearing fixture from a live boot
+tests/vm/run aarch64-alpine-6.12 capture # build a truth-bearing fixture from a live boot tests/vm/run fetch-modules            # stage a distro cell's own modules (see below)
 ```

+Every module-region component reads an empty `/proc/modules` on a cell with no
+module loaded, which is indistinguishable from a component that does not work, so
+each cell carries two real in-tree modules (`dummy`, `veth`) that `init` loads
+before the run.
+How they are staged depends on the kernel's origin:

+- **distro cells** (Alpine, Debian): `tests/vm/run fetch-modules [cell ...]` takes
+  the modules from the same published build the kernel came from — the netboot
+  `modloop` or the `linux-lts` apk — so vermagic matches by construction.
+It reads
+  the release from the artefact and refuses when it disagrees with the staged
+  kernel, since the mirror moves independently of the cache.
+- **mainline cells** (`tests/vm/build-kernel`): the build forces `MODULES`/`DUMMY`/
+  `VETH` modular and stages them beside the kernel, so any rebuilt cell comes back
+  with modules. `tests/vm/stage-modules <cell>` rebuilds them against an existing
+  `.config` without re-staging the kernel — usable only when the build tree still
+  matches the staged image (it checks, and refuses otherwise).

 The `capture` mode is a maintainer workflow, not a validation profile: it boots
 the kernel as root with `kptr_restrict=0`, frames the real `/proc` + `/sys` +